leamas/react-dnd-tree/README.md

 Example code in [src/demo1.js](src/demo1.js)

 Another option is using the default TreeView interface.
-This adds functionality and UI where user can add and delete nodes in the tree.
+This adds functionality and UI where user can add and delete tree nodes.
 Example code in [src/demo2.js](src/demo2.js), screenshot above and a live demo at http://mumin.crabdance.com.